houseofapis/magento2-currencyapi-importer/README.md

 |----------------|-------------------|---------|
 | 2.4.0 - 2.4.7  | 1.0.0            | ✅ Supported |
 | 2.4.8+         | 1.0.0            | ✅ Supported |

+## Currency List

+We supply up to 152 fiat currencies, cryptos and precious metals.

+By default, Magento does not support cryptos and precious metals and there maybe some old currencies that are available on Magento but not available from our API.

+For a full list of the currencies we supply, head over to [our currency list](https://currencyapi.net/currency-list/) page.

 ## Development